Ford E-Transit electric van review (2025)

 Ford E-Transit standard equipment

-The E-Transit comes in two trim levels: Leader and Trend.
-Both have slightly more standard equipment than the equivalent diesel models.
+The E-Transit comes in just two trim levels: Leader and Trend.
+Both have slightly more standard equipment than the equivalent diesel models, which also gets the higher Limited version.

 Ford E-Transit Leader standard equipment highlights: